 In the event of a child becoming ill, or having an accident at school, the Head Teacher will need to contact the parents quickly.
-You are asked, therefore, to give the School a telephone number (or address) of an EMERGENCY CONTACT, in case you cannot be reached at home.
+You are asked, therefore, to give the School a telephone numbers of EMERGENCY CONTACT, in case you cannot be reached at home-UPDATED REGULARLY.

-We are only allowed to administer prescribed medicines at school with parents' written permission.
-Arrangements can be made for individual needs, e.g. Asthma.
+Arrangements can be made for individual needs, e.g. Asthma. if parents sign Medical Policy in the office.